slamice/wri/hipsters/chapter08.md

 I walked ten more blocks and past garbage after building after loiterer.
 The city lazily blinked as I got on the metro platform heading to my apartment.

-While waiting, I turned around and the Jewish bird smiled at him, head a bit crooked.
+While on the platform, I turned around and the Jewish bird smiled at him, head a bit crooked.
 I what the fuck jumped, startled.

 "Ah you live a few up?"
 She stumbled a bit and lifted her hand up if she was still holding a drink.